 Another cool thing about Nishiki Market is that a lot of vendors will let you have free samples of sake, honey, candy and pretty much anything.
 And you can also buy all sorts of souvenirs here, from stuffed toys to knives and blades.

 Osaka and Kyoto are both stunning cities and excellent hubs for further exploration of Japan.
 But, your experience will be completely different depending on where you decide to stay.

 And while they might be completely different from one another, it’s actually impossible to say that one city is better than the other.
-Both appeal to tourists in different ways, and both have something unique to offer to you.
+When comparing Kyoto vs Osaka, both appeal to tourists in different ways, and both have something unique to offer to you.
 Since these two cities are really close to each other, I recommend that you find the time for a day trip to the city that you don’t wind up staying in.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.